MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-register-devices.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4GEjn]

-## Prerequisites
+## Prerequisite

 Connected Field Service must be connected to Azure IoT Hub or another custom IoT provider.
-For more information, see the [article on getting set up with Azure IoT Hub](installation-setup-iothub.md), or the article on [setting up custom IoT providers](cfs-custom-iot-provider.md).
+Learn more in the [article on getting set up with Azure IoT Hub](installation-setup-iothub.md), or the article on [setting up custom IoT providers](cfs-custom-iot-provider.md).

 ## Create and register an IoT device from IoT Hub